 The Linux code of conduct is based on the Contributor Covenant, version 1.4.
-Contributor Covenant has been adopted by hundreds of open source projects.
-Eclipse, Angular, Ruby, Kubernetes are some of the many adopters of Contributor Covenant.
+The Contributor Covenant has been adopted by hundreds of open-source projects.
+Eclipse, Angular, Ruby and Kubernetes are some of the many adopters of the Contributor Covenant.

 Coraline has also been vocal about her stance against meritocracy.
-The Latin word meritocracy originally refers to a “system under which advancement within the system turns on “merits”, like intelligence, credentials, and education.”
-But activists like Coraline believe that meritocracy is a negative system where the worth of an individual is measured not by their humanity, but solely by their intellectual output.
+The Latin word meritocracy originally refers to a “system under which advancement within the system turns on ‘merits’, like intelligence, credentials, and education.”
+Activists like Coraline believe that meritocracy is a negative system where the worth of an individual is measured not by their humanity, but solely by their intellectual output.

 Remember that Linus Torvalds has repeatedly said that he cares about the code, not the person who writes it.

-Coraline was neither in the discussion nor was she a contributor to the Opal project.
-But as an LGBT activist, she took it to herself and demanded that Elia be removed from the Opal Project for his ‘views against trans people’.
+Coraline wasn’t originally part of this discussion nor was she a contributor to the Opal project.
+But as an LGBT activist, she got involved, requesting that Elia be removed from the Opal Project for his “views against trans people”.
 A lengthy and heated discussion took place on Opal’s GitHub repository.
-Coraline and her supporters, who never contributed to Opal, tried to coerce the moderators into removing Elia, a core contributor of the project.
+Coraline and her supporters, who had never contributed to Opal, tried to coerce the moderators into removing Elia, a core contributor to the project.

-While Elia wasn’t removed from the project, Opal project maintainers agreed to put up a code of conduct in place.
-And this code of conduct was nothing else but Coraline’s famed Contributor Covenant that she had pitched to the maintainers herself.
+While Elia wasn’t removed from the project, the Opal project maintainers agreed to put a code of conduct in place.
+And this code of conduct was the very same Contributor Covenant, which Coraline had pitched to the maintainers herself.

 But the story didn’t end here.
 The Contributor Covenant was then modified and a new clause added in order to get to Elia.
-The new clause widened the scope of conduct in public spaces.
+The new clause widened the scope of the code of conduct to apply in public spaces.
 This malicious change was spotted by the maintainers and they edited the clause.
-Opal eventually got rid of the Contributor Covenant and put in place its own guideline.
+Opal eventually got rid of the Contributor Covenant and put its own guidelines in place instead.

-This is a classic example of how a few offended people, who never contributed a single line of code to the project, tried to oust its core contributor.
+This is a classic case where a few offended people, who had never contributed a single line of code to the project, tried to oust a core contributor.

-As soon as Linux code of conduct and Torvalds’ apology went public, Social Media and forums were rife with rumors and speculations.
-While many people appreciated this new development, there were some who saw a conspiracy by SJW infiltrating Linux.
+As soon as the Linux code of conduct and Torvalds’ apology went public, social media and forums were rife with rumors and speculations.
+While many people appreciated this new development, there were some who saw a conspiracy by SJWs infiltrating Linux.

-A sarcastic tweet by Caroline only fueled the fire.
+A sarcastic tweet from Coraline only fueled the fire.

 In the wake of the Linux CoC controversy, Coraline openly said that the Contributor Covenant code of conduct is a political document.
-This did not go down well with the people who want the political stuff out of the open source projects.
+This did not go down well with those who want to keep political stuff out of open source projects.

-Nick Monroe, a freelance journalist, dig up the past of Coraline in order to validate his claim that there is more to Linux CoC than meets the eye.
-You can go by the entire thread if you want.
+Nick Monroe, a freelance journalist, dug up Coraline’s past in an effort to prove his claim that there is more to the Linux CoC than meets the eye.
+You can read the entire thread if you want.

 Nick wasn’t the only one to disapprove of the new Linux CoC.
 The SJW involvement led to more skepticism.

-While there were many who appreciated Torvalds’ apology, there were a few who blamed Torvalds’ attitude:
+While there were many who appreciated Torvalds’ apology, a few blamed Torvalds’ attitude:

-And some were simply not amused with his apology:
+And some were simply not amused by his apology:

 The entire Torvalds apology episode has raised a genuine concern ;)

-Jokes apart, the genuine concern was raised by Sharp, who had quit Linux Kernel development in 2015 due to the ‘toxic community’.
+Jokes aside, genuine concern was raised by Sharp, who had quit Linux Kernel development in 2015 due to the “toxic community”.

-What do you think of Linux Code of Conduct?
+What do you think of the Linux Code of Conduct?

-If you ask my opinion, I do think that a Code of Conduct is the need of the time.
-It guides people in behaving in a respectable way and helps create a positive environment for all kind of people irrespective of their race, ethnicity, religion, nationality and political views (both left and right).
+If you ask my opinion, I do think that a Code of Conduct is a requirement these days.
+It guides people in behaving in a respectable way and helps create a positive environment for all kinds of people irrespective of their race, ethnicity, religion, nationality or political views (both left and right).

 What are your views on the entire episode?
 Do you think the CoC will help Linux kernel development?
 Or will it deteriorate with the involvement of anti-meritocracy SJWs?